 Visiting old cemeteries – Seriously.
 Part of the allure of Mackinac is that it seems like time stands still when you’re here.
 The island’s three cemeteries offer perhaps the most tangible experience of that.
 You can take a respectful, solemn stroll back in time and see the island’s oldest identified grave, which dates to 1833, and military burial sites that go all the way back to the War of 1812.

 Sightseeing – The 50-foot wide Arch Rock is the most famous rock formation on Mackinac, yet it’s only one of many one-of-a-kind selfie spots on the island.
 Sugarloaf rises 75 feet out of the ground, Fort Holmes sits 320 feet above lake level and Crack-in-the-Island is literally a crack in the island.
 Go ahead and try to wiggle right into it!

 Relaxing – Go ahead and put your feet up.
 It is a vacation, after all.
-Whether you like hanging from a hammock out in the woods or snoozing in an Adirondack chair on the porch of your hotel, caressed by the island breeze, it is totally free – and perfectly acceptable – to laze the day away on Mackinac.
+Whether you like hanging from a hammock out in the woods (a reminder, overnight hammocking is not allowed on Mackinac Island) or snoozing in an Adirondack chair on the porch of your hotel, caressed by the island breeze, it is totally free – and perfectly acceptable – to laze the day away on Mackinac.
 Take a deep breath, exhale and relax.

 Well, that’s eight things you can do for free on Mackinac.
 You can find dozens more here.

 When you’re planning a Mackinac Island vacation, you can also find budget-friendly deals on places to stay.
 Plus, some ferry packages include discounts on island attractions such as horse-drawn carriage tours, Fort Mackinac and the Original Mackinac Island Butterfly House.